MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   This policy is obsolete because it was intended for short-term adaptation purposes only.
-It doesn't work in Google Chrome after version 93.
+It doesn't work in Microsoft Edge after version 93.

 When enabled the User-Agent Client Hints feature sends granular request headers that provide information about the user browser (for example, the browser version) and environment (for example, the system architecture).